 Except in the rarest of circumstances, individuals with settlement authority on behalf of the parties are ordered to personally participate in the entire settlement conference.
-If the settlement is expected to involve funds from an insurer, the insurer representative must attend with authority to discuss financial contributions and other terms.
-If the insurer has reserved rights, the insurer shall attend and be prepared to evaluate, at a minimum, any request to consent to settlement.
+In addition, if there is a potential for insurance coverage to pay any portion of the settlement, an insurer representative must attend with authority to discuss financial contributions and other terms.
+This requirement of attendance does not apply if the insurer has disclaimed coverage or agreed to pay its limits in advance of the settlement conference.